Any additional questions on your mind can be found here.

 That depends.

-After working with principals of EdTech organizations for several years now, here’s what I’ve found to be true: while the details differ, the decision-making patterns are remarkably consistent.
+After working with leaders of EdTech organizations for several years now, here's what I've found to be true: while the details differ, the decision-making patterns are remarkably consistent.
 The executive who's paralyzed by investor pressure faces the same core challenge as one overwhelmed by team input—too many voices, not enough clarity on which direction actually works for you.

 I'm not just going to toss a grenade of hand-wavy ideas and then say 'Good luck!' as I run out the door.
 That doesn't serve you, and frankly, it's not how I operate.